 Chiesi Limited is committed to upholding human rights and fully supports the Declaration of Human Rights and the International Labour Organisation Declaration on Fundamental Principles and Rights at Work.

 In 2019, Chiesi Limited implemented a formal Anti-Slavery and Human Trafficking Policy and every year this is reviewed and revised as necessary.

 We take all allegations regarding misconduct of any form extremely seriously.
-Aside from enabling our employees to report misconduct to our HR and Legal teams earlier this year, we launched our new whistleblowing platform “SpeakUp&BeHeard” which allows our employees, customer, suppliers to raise concerns, anonymously if necessary, to ensure greater transparency and greater accountability.
+In order to enable our employees to report misconduct to our HR and Legal teams earlier this year, we launched our new whistleblowing platform “SpeakUp&BeHeard” which allows our employees, customer, suppliers to raise concerns, anonymously if necessary, to ensure greater transparency and greater accountability.
 Any such concerns are dealt with in a secure manner and, where appropriate, investigated thoroughly and acted upon by our Group’s Corporate Compliance Committee.

 4. DUE DILIGENCE PROCESSES